tarleb/perevir/README.md

 metadata field.
 Currently only the following options are
 supported:

+-   `disable`: do not run perevir checks on this file.

 -   `filters`: it takes a list of filters that are run on the input.

 -   `ignore-softbreaks`: treat softbreaks as spaces, meaning that